jorge-gx/golang-start/README.md

 # golang-start
-starting to play with golang
+starting to play with Go!